NL33/electron-git/z-next.md

 - display notes by date.
 DONE.
 - color the date display.
 Done

 - get all months that have been entered--and retrieve them in console log.
-START HERE
+START HERE: go to line 74 in grat window.js in order to get the noteId into the year's noteIdarray.
+Why do that? should allow flexibility later for showing manipulating notes
 - show all months where entry made--start by showing on left side
 - click on month and show all notes from that month
 - add "view more notes" button